 Note: The style of your templates stays the same across the language version while MLT is in use.
 The only change that will occur is the language of the text for the relevant components.

 This Configuration Guide will help you get started with configuring the MLT feature.
-We recommend you start with the Prerequisites section to ensure you have everything you need for a successful configuration.
+We recommend you start with the section to ensure you have everything you need for a successful configuration.

-If you are uncertain if your host application is a good candidate for this functionality, continue to the Is MLT for Your Application? section to learn more about this feature.
+If you are uncertain if your host application is a good candidate for this functionality, continue to the section to learn more about this feature.

 The Multi-language Templates (MLT) feature is an enhancement for companies working with end users who build emails that engage with international audiences.